Skip to main content

 Projects

-Enabling rural robotics and automation in the rural Appalachia will require new approaches which will be explored in several fundamental robotics research areas.
-The project areas will lead to innovation to address topics including: 1) robot programming by demonstration 2) estimation methods for under-canopy localization; 3) decision-making approaches for driving in forest trails; and 4) new legged robots for agriculture applications.
+Enabling rural robotics and automation in rural Appalachia will require new approaches, which will be explored in several fundamental robotics research areas.
+The project areas will lead to innovation to address topics including: 1) robot programming by demonstration, 2) estimation methods for under-canopy localization, 3) decision-making approaches for driving in forest trails, and 4) new legged robots for agriculture applications.
 During the selection process, REU applicants will be requested to list their top three interests from these research areas.
 More information about each area can be found below.
 We also encourage applicants to explore each mentor’s website to learn more about their individual research activities.

 1) Robot programming by demonstration for agriculture applications

 Recent research on robot programming by demonstration has allowed robots to execute tasks by imitating the behavior of human beings.
-From system identification to modern deep-neural networks, several techniques have been used to program robots.
+From system identification to modern deep neural networks, several techniques have been used to program robots.
 This research topic will explore the use of such technology for agricultural applications, where several generations of knowledge have taught the human farmer how to perform their tasks in effective and efficient ways.
-These tasks include produce picking and processing, tree pruning, weed removal and animal milking.
-The students will research and develop new hardware (grippers, teaching devices, etc) and software (new learning methods and algorithms) that will allow a commercial collaborative robot to be trained by a farmer on the solution of important agricultural tasks.
+These tasks include produce picking and processing, tree pruning, weed removal, and animal milking.
+The students will research and develop new learning methods and algorithms that will allow a commercial collaborative robot to be trained by a farmer on the solution of important agricultural tasks.

 Mentors: Dr. Guilherme Pereira and Dr. Dimas Dutra